“With the price of life these days, you’ve got to get everything for free you can.”

 - Pay-per-view movies.

-- Fees for early and late check-in.
+- Early and late check-in.

 - Wi-fi access and use of in-room phones.